miztiik/AWS-Demos/How-To/setup-sendmail/README.md

 yum -y install m4
 ```

-Various Sendmail configuration files are installed in the `/etc/mail/` directory including:

- - `access` : Specifies which systems can use Sendmail for outbound email.
- - `domaintable` : Specifies domain name mapping.
- - `local-host-names` : Specifies aliases for the host.
- - `mailertable` : Specifies instructions that override routing for particular domains.
- - `virtusertable` : Specifies a domain-specific form of aliasing, allowing multiple virtual domains to be hosted on one machine.

-Several of the configuration files in `/etc/mail/`, such as access, domaintable, mailertable and virtusertable, must actually store their information in database files before Sendmail can use any configuration changes.
+Several of the configuration files in `/etc/mail/`, such as `access`, `domaintable`, `mailertable` and `virtusertable`, must actually store their information in database files before Sendmail can use any configuration changes.

 For example, to have all emails addressed to the _example.com_ domain delivered to _bob@other-example.com_, add the following line to the virtusertable file:
 ```sh